Shatter is Potent but it is Not Pure

 The process of the extraction, the solvent used in that process, and the post-extraction process (oftentimes referred to as “purging”) all dictate the consistency, purity, potency, and ultimately the moniker for the final product.
 “Shatter” (butane hash oil or “BHO”) is extracted using butane, or a combination of butane and other gases, and is a hard, translucent glass-like product that has been stabilized during the post-extraction processes.
 Shatter is rumored to be the “purest” form of cannabis.
 However, stating this is misleading, much like stating that Molly is the “purest” form of MDMA (which we debunked in this previous blog).

 Shatter contains residual solvents and may even contain residual pesticides, fungicides, or even mold or mildew from the plant product.
 Shatter is therefore not pure or free from adulterants.
-Technically, a water extraction method is purer than a solvent-based extraction method since there will be no residual solvent to purge from the final product (although, again, there may be residual grow chemicals present, mold, or mildew).
+Technically, a water extraction method is purer than a solvent-based extraction method since there will be no residual solvent to purge from the final product (although, again, there may be residual grow chemicals present, or mold and/or mildew).
 This is not considered shatter, however, and therefore semantics are important.

-Like with any substance on the black market, finding a “pure” form is rare.
+Like with any substance on the illicit market, finding a “pure” form is rare.
 As the cannabis market continues to mature and develop, it is important that information is presented correctly, and that there is an effort among all stakeholders to educate correctly about cannabis and its various forms of consumption.
 Stating that shatter is the purest form is misleading, and needs to be nipped in the bud (pun intended) before it spreads and becomes something that is widely disseminated and believed.
 That is, after all, the purpose of #MythBusterMonday–to stop the spreading of misinformation.

 DanceSafe neither condemns nor condones drug use.
 The purpose of #MythBusterMonday is to help stop the spreading of misinformation and to help break the stigma surrounding drugs and drug use.
 We at DanceSafe believe in drug policy rooted in science, compassion, and public health.